 Throughout the US, there are a large number of organizations dedicated to understanding, preventing, and treating substance abuse, addiction, and other mental health issues.
 While a large percentage of these organizations are for-profit, professional associations, or lobbying groups, there are a number of nonprofit and government organizations working to further research and awareness of these issues.

-list government & nonprofit organization in the treatment industry
+A list of government & nonprofit organizations in the treatment industry:

 SAMHSA is part of the US Department of Health and Human Services, and it is focused on efforts to support and improve behavioral health nationwide.
 SAMHSA provides advocacy for substance abuse and mental health issues, and funds surveys and research that help to determine the state of the nation in regards to these issues and the availability of programs to treat them.
 These surveys include the National Survey on Drug Use and Health (NSDUH) and the National Survey on Substance Abuse Treatment Services (NSSATS), among others.